jesseilc123/phase-2-project/README.md

 ## Usage/Features

-The application is designed to function as website so feel free to navigate it as such.
+The application is designed to function as a website so feel free to navigate it as such.
 There are tabs to help you get through different parts of the web app. `Home` is the home page and will display some information about Hiku. `Songs` will display a list of Hiku's songs.
 Each song will display the name, duration, genre, and a link to `see more`.
 When the link is clicked, you will be navigated to the song's detail page where you will also see a brief description of the song. `New Song` will display a controlled form where Hiku can add more songs to `Songs`.
 Upon completing the form you will be programmatically navigated to the song's detail page.

 Features:
 - Use of { BrowserRouter } allowing the ability to `route` to different components